Independent Belgian Brigade: Normandy invasion

 The D-Day landings took place on 6 June 1944 without Brigade Piron, to the great disappointment of its 2,200 men but the British preferred to reserve them for the liberation of Belgium.
 (This policy was applied to all of the smaller national military contingents, which were expected to form the basis of post-war armies and for whom it would have been difficult to find replacements for casualties.)
 Piron lobbied the Belgian government in exile, which requested the British Government to send the Belgian troops to the front, to reverse the declining morale of those troops.

-On 29 July 1944, the Brigade was ordered to be ready to move.
+On 29 July 1944, the brigade was ordered to be ready to move.
 Its first units arrived in Normandy on 30 July and the main body arrived at Arromanches and Courseulles on 8 August, before the end of the Battle of Normandy.
-The Brigade operated under the command of the British 6th Airborne Division (Major General Gale), which was part of the First Canadian Army.
+The brigade operated under the command of the British 6th Airborne Division (Major General Gale), which was part of the First Canadian Army.
 The Belgians entered active service on 9 August.

 The Belgian Brigade participated in Operation Paddle, Clearing the Channel coast from 17 August with British and Dutch (Prinses Irene Brigade) troops of the 6th Airborne Division.
 Merville-Franceville-Plage was liberated in the evening, Varaville on 20 August.
-The Brigade's armoured vehicles were detached to assist British units.
+The brigade's armoured vehicles were detached to assist British units.
 Dives-sur-Mer and Cabourg were taken on the morning of 21 August and Houlgate in the afternoon.
-The Brigade took Villers-sur-Mer and Deauville on 22 August, and Trouville-sur-Mer and Honfleur at the mouth of the Seine on 24 August.
-The bridge connecting the communes of Deauville and Trouville-sur-Mer was renamed to "Pont des Belges" and still bears a commemoration to the Brigade which liberated the communes.
+The brigade took Villers-sur-Mer and Deauville on 22 August, and Trouville-sur-Mer and Honfleur at the mouth of the Seine on 24 August.
+The bridge connecting the communes of Deauville and Trouville-sur-Mer was renamed to "Pont des Belges" and still bears a commemoration to the brigade which liberated the communes.

-The Belgian armoured vehicles were reunited with the rest of the Brigade on 26 August at Foulbec.
-On 28 August 1944, the Brigade was placed under the British 49th Infantry Division in order to mop up the Seine estuary and help in the siege of Le Havre.
-On 29 August, the Brigade crossed the Seine to support Operation Astonia, the attack on Le Havre on the following day.
-At the last moment the Brigade was withdrawn from the front and transferred to the Second Army for operations in Belgium.
+The Belgian armoured vehicles were reunited with the rest of the brigade on 26 August at Foulbec.
+On 28 August 1944, the brigade was placed under the British 49th Infantry Division in order to mop up the Seine estuary and help in the siege of Le Havre.
+On 29 August, the brigade crossed the Seine to support Operation Astonia, the attack on Le Havre on the following day.
+At the last moment the brigade was withdrawn from the front and transferred to the Second Army for operations in Belgium.
 The efforts of Brigade Piron on Normandy's Côte Fleurie are commemorated by memorials, road names and war graves.

 Belgium and the Netherlands

-On 2 September, the Brigade and the Dutch Princess Irene Brigade had been transferred to the Second Army and ordered to move as quickly as possible to the Belgian border.
+On 2 September, the brigade and the Dutch Princess Irene Brigade had been transferred to the Second Army and ordered to move as quickly as possible to the Belgian border.
 The British were already in Belgium and expected to enter Brussels on the following day and this transfer would allow the Belgian and Dutch Brigades to operate in their homelands.
-The Brigade arrived at the French–Belgian border on 3 September, after an overnight journey and continued to Rongy in Brussels the following day, just after the British.
+The brigade arrived at the French–Belgian border on 3 September, after an overnight journey and continued to Brussels the following day, just after the British.